 The police are left holding the bag for so much of society’s ills.
-And people assume that if you’re involved in the movement, that you’re anti-police.
-My husband’s father is retired police.
+And people assume if you’re involved in the movement, you’re anti-police.
+My husband’s father is a retired police.
 He retired as a high-ranking, state police officer.
-So, I feel pretty comfortable saying to my boys, “I’m out here because I want you to have a better life.
+So I feel pretty comfortable saying to my boys, “I’m out here because I want you to have a better life.
 All police aren’t bad.
 You have a grandfather who’s a police officer.
 He’s not a bad person.”
-But there’s something very broken about the systems that we have, that has allowed Black and Brown people to be treated so poorly.
+But there’s something very broken about the systems we have that has allowed Black and Brown people to be treated so poorly.

-I also have two young black boys that I pray grow up to be young men, and live full lives, and not be thwarted by going to the park and being shot or going to a pool party and being detained.
-I cannot protect them from everything in the world, but I’m out there to decrease the likelihood that they could be treated like that and have it be OK.
+I also have two young Black boys who I pray grow up to be young men and live full lives and not be thwarted by going to the park and being shot or going to a pool party and being detained.
+I cannot protect them from everything in the world, but I’m out there to decrease the likelihood that they could be treated like that and have it be okay.

 I feel like my role in the movement is intricately linked to my role as an educator, because I research discrimination and how it affects mental health.
 I research systems of oppression and how people cope with it.
 And there was a moment when I was on the stand, where the guy who came in to cross-examine me basically asked what to call me.
 He was like, “Ms. Banks?”
 And I said, “Dr. Banks.”
 It was funny.
-I didn’t think anything of it, but afterward, everybody was like, “Ohhh!
-Slam!
+I didn’t think anything of it.
+But afterward, everybody was like, “Ohhh, slam!
 You totally put him in his place!”
-I don’t walk around demanding people call me that, but I had underestimated what that did in the courtroom, and the fact that I was showing that I was educated.
+I don’t walk around demanding people call me that, but I had underestimated what that did in the courtroom and the fact that I was showing that I was educated.
 I studied these issues.
-I also have two young black boys that I pray grow up to be young men, and live full lives, and not be thwarted by going to the park and being shot or going to a pool party and being detained.
-I cannot protect them from everything in the world, but I’m out there to decrease the likelihood that they could be treated like that and have it be OK.
+I also have two young Black boys who I pray grow up to be young men and live full lives and not be thwarted by going to the park and being shot or going to a pool party and being detained.
+I cannot protect them from everything in the world, but I’m out there to decrease the likelihood that they could be treated like that and have it be okay.
 So to show all those depths and layers of me, in a way, they couldn’t do anything but ask me about my experience.
-They didn’t challenge me.
-They did not challenge me.
+And they didn’t challenge me.

-My research examines the experience of discrimination and how it impacts mental health, and also how to improve intergroup interactions.
-I’m getting an opportunity to apply what I study in real time.
+My research examines the experience of discrimination, how it impacts mental health, and also how to improve intergroup interactions.
+I’m getting an opportunity to apply what I study in real-time.
 I’ve gotten an amazing opportunity to be a voice at the table in thinking about what would it look like for us to move the needle in terms of race and ethnic relations in our region.
 Rather than just me theorizing about it, and writing implications in my discussion sections, I have the ear of people saying, “What should we do?”
-I consult in corporate settings, nonprofit settings, and education settings.
-I often encourage my students to be critical lovers of their institutions, because you have to be willing to ask the tough questions, and if you’ve done your work and due diligence as an institution, hopefully, the answer you get back will please you.
+I consult in corporate, nonprofit, and education settings.
+I often encourage my students to be critical lovers of their institutions, because you have to be willing to ask the tough questions.
+And if you’ve done your work and due diligence as an institution, hopefully, the answer you get back will please you.
 But if not, you can work to make it better.
 This is an opportunity to have a region-wide impact.
 I don’t wish it on the region, but it’s an exciting time to be doing this work.

 We don’t like to invest in these topics.
 We invest in things like STEM and things we think we can see more clearly.
 We don’t invest in what we call the soft skills of facilitation and cultural competency.

 We don’t like to invest in these topics.
 We invest in things like STEM and things we think we can see more clearly.
 We don’t invest in what we call the soft skills of facilitation and cultural competency.
 They’re less visible.
-It’s something that people often don’t want to pay the price for, and so I’ve started thinking about what would it look like for us to create more capacity around these issues?
+It’s something that people often don’t want to pay the price for.
+So I’ve started thinking about what would it look like for us to create more capacity around these issues?
 I’ve always said I wouldn’t mind working myself out of a job.
-I would love to have people who are capable of being facilitators, and navigating these conversations in so many spaces, that you don’t need me.
+I would love to have people capable of being facilitators and navigating these conversations in so many spaces that they don’t need me.
 I’m good with that.
-That would mean I’ve done my job in terms of my ultimate goal for us to be a region that can talk about racial issues, and that it does not need to be conversation about should we be colorblind or should we not?
-That we’re a region that knows that colorblindness is not the answer, but seeing and valuing our differences is a step towards the answer of how we get to racial equity.
+That would mean I’ve done my job in terms of my ultimate goal for us to be a region that can talk about racial issues and that it does not need to be a conversation about should we be colorblind or should we not?
+That we’re a region that knows that colorblindness is not the answer but seeing and valuing our differences is a step towards the answer of how we get to Racial Equity.
 Ultimately, it’s everywhere, but if we’re talking about trying to be a model for what can happen, I’m thinking about what we can do in this region.